UCS03 - ZKGM

 - A deterministic salt based on the metadata

-With V2, the protocol uses CREATE3 to deploy the token contracts at deterministic addresses, ensuring that the same token metadata always results in the same deployed address.
+Similarly to V1, in V2 the protocol uses CREATE3 to deploy the token contracts at deterministic addresses, ensuring that the same token metadata always results in the same deployed address.

 Common Fields (both versions):